sushantvema/sushantvema.github.io/content/notes/coffee.md

 - take a thin fork or something like a WDT tool and mix around the ground to mitigate clumps

 # V60 Pourover

+## Favorite Brews

+2024-12-30: surprisingly, one of my favorite v60 brews thus far has been [Happy Mug's Christmas Yeti Espresso Blend](https://happymugcoffee.com/products/christmas-espresso).
+I ground it using my Chestnut C3 at 15 clicks.
+I figured since the sumatra beans are rather pungent/spicy, having a coarser grind will be beneficial for extracting the sweeter notes.
+And boy was it great!
+I did 15g coffee, and 275g water.
+50g bloom for ~30 seconds, then 50g of water at a time with 15-20s rest between each pour until 200g.
+Then 200->275g water poured.
+Review: Very pleasant dark brew.
+Slightly spicy and savory notes.
+Great with a cup of warm-spiced oatmeal in the morning.

 ## 2024-12-24 : Discovered the 4/6 Method